maxxxmo/Multimodal-Data-Fusion-LiDAR-CNN-/README.md

 ***classifiaction initialisation***
 Most of Lidar points are void and not car or people.
 If we dont iniate it model will start learning with  50% probability of each point being an object.
 So we want a probability pi of a pixel being an object.
 We change it to logit and initiate head values.

+### 3.3.7 Final loss Explanation
+Our model has to predict two things cls and reg.
+Our main issue is class imbalance between void and objects.

+We use two concept:

+- Focal loss: reduce the impact of easy examples

+- Hard negative sampling: We dont take all the negatives samples, we take those the model are not good on.
+So in the end we only keep positives and part of the negatives.

 ## 3.3 Fusion